Line & Verse - Chapters I & II

 It had to be.

-Chapter 2: Welcome Back Party
+Chapter II: Welcome Back Party

-That first week was chaos.
+Orientation week was chaos.
 Ethan navigated a relentless whirlwind of handshakes, small talk, and forced camaraderie, cigarettes providing his only steady companion.
 He gravitated towards Delta Chi’s towering columns and stately porch, its aura of tradition both intimidating and appealing.
 Mark introduced him to brothers and pledges alike, all of whom seemed larger than life.

 The Delta Chi house was buzzing that night.
 Music thumped from enormous speakers, Dave Matthews blending into classic rock, the smoky haze inside thick as fog.
 Ethan held a lukewarm Milwaukee’s Best, silently grateful for something to occupy his hands.
 Everywhere he looked, there was noise and movement: guys tossing footballs across the lawn, girls in sundresses laughing too loudly, upperclassmen commanding the room with easy confidence.

 He was acutely aware of Eli, casually leaning against a wall near the kitchen, holding court with several fraternity brothers and a few girls from a nearby college.
-Ethan's eyes traced Eli’s confident posture, the way his shirt pulled taut against his shoulders, the casual yet intentional movement of his hands as he talked.
+Ethan’s eyes traced Eli’s confident posture, the way his shirt pulled taut against his shoulders, the casual yet intentional movement of his hands as he talked.
 Eli seemed untouchable, the kind of person who belonged effortlessly anywhere.
-There was something deliberate in the way Eli looked at him - not quite judgement, not quite curiosity.
-More like he was weighing something in his mind.

 “Ethan,” Eli called suddenly, catching him off guard.
 “Come here.”